Media Exposure and Adolescents

 Many media programs, songs and games are beneficial to adolescents, with educational, creative, diverse and thought-provoking content.
 On the other hand, there also can be negative influences from these various types of media.
 For example, increased television watching has been associated with obesity and poor school performance.
 Media violence may make some teens less sensitive to violence, may increase aggressive behavior, can affect their schoolwork, and even twist some teens’ views of the world.
 Recent studies suggest that middle-school-aged children who watch R-rated movies are more likely to try smoking or drinking.
 Even cartoons originally made for young children may include acts of violence, or mention tobacco and alcohol.

 It is no surprise that media affects adolescents because they spend so much time exposed to it.
-Studies have shown that in a typical week, the average child between the ages of 8 and 18 years spends more than six hours per day watching television, playing video games, watching videos, using the computer and listening to music.
-That is equal to a full-time job!
+Studies have shown that in a typical week, the average child between the ages of 8 and 18 years spends more than 7 hours per day watching television, playing video games, watching videos, using the computer and listening to music.
+That is more than a full-time job!
 Even young children between the ages of 2 and 7 years spend on average three hours per day using media.

 Parents and other caregivers can take the following steps to lessen the negative impact of media on their adolescents: